 To pinch the ends, just cut off the growing tips or ends of each stem using pruners or even just your fingers.
 To use your fingers, squeeze the tip of the plant between two fingers until it breaks off.
 That’s why it’s called pinching!

 When you pinch the ends, you are removing the growing tip of the stem.
 The plant will react to that by growing 2 or more new growing tips which will produce 2 or more new stems.
 So what you end up with is a plant with many bushy stems instead of a few scraggly stems.
-A busy plant is healthier than a scraggly one.
+A bushy plant is healthier and more attractive than a scraggly one.

 Whether you prune or pinch, only do it after your plant has bloomed because the buds for each year’s flowers form the year before.
 If you prune before your plant blooms, you risk cutting off the buds resulting in fewer or no flowers.